algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 ### Loose condition

-When the player lost all of is lives, he lose. to loose a life the player needs to be touch by a ghosts.
+When the player lost all of is lives, he loose.
+To loose a life the player needs to be touch by a ghost.

 ### Game board